 One of the great joys in life is a delicious, rich bowl of Tomato Bisque.
 Now I’m not talking about the canned variety of tomato soup that we all grew up on.
-I’m talking about a restaurant-style bisque that will have you moaning with every spoonful.
+I’m talking about a silky-smooth tomato bisque that will have you moaning with every spoonful.

 I do have to warn you, that once your friends and family taste this bisque there’s no turning back to the canned variety of tomato soup.
 But the good news is, my Tomato Bisque is easy to make and freezes well, so you can make up a big batch!

 Make a few grilled cheese sandwiches to go along with the bisque and you’ll have the perfect comfort food.

 What do I need to Make Tomato Bisque?

 Let’s start by gathering the ingredients we need to make our Tomato Bisque.
 In chef speak we call that the Mise en Place, or everything in its place.

 This is a good practice to get into whenever you cook.
 Not only does it speed up the process but it ensures you have everything you need to make the dish.